armlabstanford/proact/README.md

 ## Installation

 1. Install [ROS](http://wiki.ros.org/noetic/Installation/Ubuntu) and [make a catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).
-2. Clone this repository into catkin_ws/src.
+2. Clone this repository into the `src` directory of your workspace.
 3. Install dependencies using [rosdep](http://wiki.ros.org/rosdep).
 4. Installation of the Gazebo-ROS controllers may be necessary separately, if rosdep does not handle it:
 ```